suPARcharging triage – Empowering clinical decisions

 Even widely used triage protocols like the Manchester Triage system were found to lead to several cases of sub and super-triage (under and over-classification of severity)19.
 Errors in categorisation were seen mostly in cases of patients presenting chest pain, resulting in long waiting times and ineffective treatment20.
 A meta-analysis study in Great Britain found that triage decisions made in most hospitals across the country were based on insufficient evidence, resulting in repeated re-admissions and increased mortality15.

 The prognostic biomarker suPAR is a data-based scientific tool that empowers healthcare professionals to make quick and correct triage decisions across diseases.
 Implementing suPAR in triage, improves patient outcomes and reduces healthcare costs44,54.

 suPARnostic products are approved for all the major chemical analysers, fit existing hospital laboratory workflows and delivers results in less than 20 mins.

 Supports patient hospitalisation

 Fever is a fairly common presenting symptom in hospitals.
 But, it can be easily misdiagnosed due to its highly variable etiology.
 In such cases, there is a need for an objective biomarker that would accurately reflect the severity and magnitude of the infection43. suPAR is an ideal candidate due to its highly nonspecific nature.
-Low plasma levels can be used to identify patients with a good prognosis and enable early discharge.
-In Denmark, suPAR based stratification helped reduce ED overcrowding without any adverse on mortality or morbidity44.
+Low plasma levels can be used to identify patients with a good prognosis which enables early discharge.
+In Denmark, suPAR based stratification helped reduce ED overcrowding without any adverse effects on mortality or morbidity44.